SvenHerbers/XIAM-2NQ/README.md

 ### First order local parameters

-These parameters multiply with Px,Py,Pz in the PAS, but can be defined for each Species separately (up to 11 species possible).
+These parameters multiply the operators Px, Py, and Pz in the principal axis system (PAS).
+They can be defined independently for each species (up to 11 species supported).
-They can be particularly helpful for 1st order corrections, when dealing with two low barrier coupling rotors, when the few coupling parameters available in XIAM (F12,Vcc,Vss) reach their limits.
+They are particularly useful for introducing first-order corrections in systems with two low-barrier, coupled internal rotors, where the standard coupling parameters available in XIAM (F12, Vcc, Vss) are no longer sufficient to capture the observed interactions.

 | `Parameter` |
 |-------------|